DestinyAjax/would-you-rather-game/README.md

 # Would You Rather Game App

 Would You Rather Game App is a game of choice which allows the users/players of the application to choose one from two options from questions asked by other users/players, create their own questions, see statistics of questions answered and unanswered.
-The application was built with React.js while the state was managed by Redux and Redux Thunk for side effects..
+The application was built with React.js while the state was managed by Redux and Redux Thunk for side effects.

 ## Features